 Key Principles Definition of Principles Key Indicators Point Value Be Kind We recognize, appreciate, and encourage others.
 Relates to how we treat ourselves and each other.
 Our goal is to empower our students to make positive changes in the world through encouraging optimism and positive energy.
 By prioritizing kindness, we will develop compassion, tolerance, and respect for others.
 1. Encouragement 2.
 Inclusivity 1 Effort We work diligently and stay focused on tasks.
 Relates to students' sense of self-efficacy and is a key component of their intellectual engagement.
 We aspire to instill in our students the habits necessary for them to excel in all facets of their lives.
 Resiliency Resiliency Problem-Solving 1 Accountability We take accountability and responsibility for our actions Is a crucial skill for responsible and contributing members of the community.
 It involves taking ownership of one's actions and learning.
 Our goal is to instill in our students the value of personal/community responsibility and accountability.
 1. Responsibility 2.
-Advocacy(Speak Up & Out) 1 Teamwork We collaborate and work together to successfully complete tasks with the goal of achieving the greatest outcome.
-The collaborative effort of students working towards a common goal or objective.
-It involves the sharing of ideas, responsibilities, and resources to achieve a common purpose.
-1. Create Community (Safety) 2.
-Collaboration 1
+Advocacy(Speak Up & Out) 1 outcome.

+En July The collaborative effort of students working towards a common goal or objective.
+It involves the sharing of ideas, responsibilities, and resources to 1.
+Create Community (Safety) 2.
+Collaboration 1 T eamwork achieve a common purpose.
+We collaborate and work together to successfully complete tasks with the goal of achieving the greatest